tmpvar/weld/README.md

 ## Examples

 ### In Node.js
 Using JSDOM, we can easily create a DOM, load some libraries and read a file.
-Let's bind some data!
+Let's weld some data!

       var fs    = require('fs'),
           jsdom = require('jsdom'),